limbernie/limbernie.github.io/_posts/2018-03-20-pinkys-palace-walkthrough.md

 ![screenshot-27](/assets/images/posts/pinkys-palace-walkthrough/screenshot-27.png)

-Now that we can control RIP with the offset at 72 bytes, we can place our shellcode in an environment variable and use the following code to determine the memory address of the environment variable where the shellcode begins.
+Now that we can control RIP with the offset at 72 bytes, we can place our shellcode in an environment variable and use the following code to determine the memory address of the environment variable, where the shellcode is.
 This will be our return address in the exploit.

 {% highlight c linenos %}
 /* cat getenvaddr.c */